CarsonScott/HSOM/README.md

 A hierarchical self-organizing map (HSOM) is an unsupervised neural network that learns patterns from high-dimensional space and represents them in lower dimensions.

-HSOM networks take inputs and feed them into many self-organizing maps, each learning individual features of the input space.

-These maps produce a sparse output vector with only the most responsive nodes set to '1'.
-This occurs through competitive inhibition that restricts the possible number of 'winners' (i.e. active nodes) at any given time.
+HSOM networks recieve inputs and feed them into a set of self-organizing maps, each learning individual features of the input space.
+These maps produce sparse output vectors with only the most responsive nodes set to '1', a result of competitive inhibition which restricts the number of 'winners' (i.e. active nodes) allowed at any given time.

-Each HSOM layer contains a set of maps that view part of the input space and produce an output which is concatenated with every other output and sent up to the following layer as input.

-Information becomes increasingly abstract as it passes through the network, transforming into a sparse, low-dimensional representation of the original data.
+Each layer in an HSOM network contains a set of maps that view part of the input space and output sparse vectors, which together form the input to the next layer in the hierarchy.
+Information becomes increasingly abstract as it is passed through the network and ultimately yields a low-dimensional, sparse representation of the original data.

 # Overview